Netlabels in Japan

 Since the mid-2000s, a counterculture has taken place where numerous netlabels, online labels that release their music for free, located in Japan have been formed and garnered a huge amount of publicity which, according to writer Patrick St. Michel, has shaped how popular Japanese music is produced.
 Japan's netlabel phenomenon was the first time in the history of the nation's music industry where underground musicians could produce their works however they wanted to and have their music noticed by the public; this is an aspect that was previously absent at a time when major labels in the country followed a conservative method where they managed how artists would produce their music.
 Starting in the 2010s, the netlabel scene has crossed over to the mainstream music landscape and all across the world, with netlabel producers transitioning into working for bigger labels and western producers like Cashmere Cat and Ryan Hemsworth being influenced by the music of Japanese netlabels.

 History and notable labels

+Lost Frog Productions

+Lost Frog Productions is a noise, experimental, and electronic label founded in 1992 by Haruo Ishihara.
+In the Japanese underground, they are considered the oldest Japanese netlabel in existence.
+Their website activity was logged starting in 1996, with the invention of the Internet Archive, and their first release in audio file format was on April 20, 2003, with the release of Surfers of Romantica's Heavy Metal.
+They were, and still are, a netlabel that heavily encouraged the free and/or inexpensive distribution of music, having all of their digital releases up for download on their website, and later reissued their previous albums released on CD to reflect this mentality.

+As time went on, Lost Frog's musical focus drifted from musical experimentation and noise, to other more rhythmic electronics, such as breakcore, speedcore, IDM, footwork (alongside its breakcore-infused variant, footcore), and various other sampling-based electronic genres.

-Background and Minus N
+Minus N

 Ryosuke Hidaka estimated that Netlabels began increasing publicity outside Japan around 1999 and 2000.
-Minus N was the first netlabel to be based in Japan, forming in 2003.
+Minus N began formation in 2003.
 While Minus N set the model of distribution of Japan's netlabel community in that every release was issued for free online, it garnered the most attraction from Western territories due to acts from all across the world on the label.